 - Use consignment or other sellers for your products

-All you’ll need is the name and address of the physical stores, then you’ll be able to create a map in a few clicks.
+All you’ll need is the name and address of the physical stores, then you’ll be able to build a Google Maps store locator without code in just in a few clicks.

 The first thing you need is a list of places you want to map.
 You may already have this stored in a text file, a CRM, or maybe even on a piece of yellow lined paper.
 A really good way to store your list of locations is in a spreadsheet.